-Each Community has a Leader of Community and full-time Student Support Managers support these.
+Each Community has a Leader of Community and a full-time Student Support Manager.
 Your first point of contact with the school as parents will be your child's Mentor.
-However, the Student Support Managers are more readily available during the day and so may well be the people you speak to immediately.
+However, the Student Support Managers are available during the day and so may well be the people you speak to in the first instance.
 They will make sure that any message or concern gets passed on to the student's mentor as soon as possible.
 If you have an older child already at the school, your child will be placed in the same Community (but not the same mentor group) to enable more effective liaison between school and home.